 Considerations for Buying a Home During COVID-19

 Now could be an ideal time for homebuyers to get a great rate on their dream home, but there are a couple things to keep in mind.

-First, know that closing could be complicated or delayed (or just put on hold), depending on the social distancing requirements in your state.
-For example, in Washington state, in-person meetings are only permitted when they’re necessary for a customer to sign documents or view a property, open houses are not allowed, and viewings, inspections, appraisals, and walk-throughs are by appointment only and limited to two people on-site.
-Everything else must be done remotely.
+First, know that closing could be complicated or delayed, depending on the social distancing requirements in your state.
+For example, in Washington state, in-person meetings can only occur when necessary.
+This means, if a customer must sign documents or view a property, in-person meetings can happen.
+But open houses, viewings, inspections, appraisals, and walk-throughs are by appointment only.
+Everything else needs to run remotely.

-Also be aware that fewer homes are being listed: While new home listings usually increase by around 50% from March 1st to the beginning of April, they decreased by 19% this year.
+Also be aware that home listings are decreasing.
+While new home listings usually increase by around 50% from March 1st to the beginning of April, they decreased by 19% this year.
 But though you’ll have less options to choose from, you’ll also have less competition, as fewer people are buying homes right now.

 To increase your chances of success, try the following tactics:

-- Get preapproved to give the seller confidence that you’ll qualify for a loan and the sale will close.
+- Seek preapproval to give the seller confidence that you’ll qualify for a loan and the sale will close.